#20: Habitat Island

-The story of how VanDusen came to be is like a lot of stories involving how Vancouver came to be: it involves railway executives and forestry money.
+The story of how VanDusen came to be is like a lot of stories about how Vancouver came to be: it involves railway executives and forestry money.

-Most of the middle of the city, you might remember, was given to the CP Railway company in the 1880s in exchange for the railway ending in Vancouver (the idea that Indigenous people might have legal rights to the area barely acknowledged at the time).
+Most of the middle of the city, you might remember, was given to the CP Railway company in the 1880s in exchange for the cross-country rail line ending in Vancouver (the idea that Indigenous people might have legal rights to the area barely acknowledged at the time).

 Bit by bit CP Rail developed the land, or leased it to groups like the Shaughnessy Golf Club.
 But by the 1960s the golf club had decamped to its current position south of UBC, and there was much consternation over how the land would (or should) be developed.

-Eventually a compromise was struck: CP Rail would sell the land to Vancouver in exchange for being able to build more houses; the city would then convert the land into a modern garden, with a million dollar donation from MacMillan Bloedel executive Whitford Juilan VanDusen making the numbers line up.
+Eventually a compromise was struck: CP Rail would sell the land to Vancouver in exchange for being able to build more houses on their own lands; the city would then convert the land into a modern garden, with a million dollar donation from MacMillan Bloedel executive Whitford Juilan VanDusen making the numbers line up.